 As a general rule, your mortgage repayments should not be more than 30% of your take-home pay.
-Paying any more than that could make you "house poor", where you own a property buy have little money left over for other expenses.
+Paying any more than that could make you "house poor", where you own a property, but have little money left over for other expenses.

 To make your payments as small as possible, you'll need a smaller mortgage.
-To do this, either save up for longer so you have a larger deposit, or look for cheaper properties.
+To do this, you can either save up for longer so you have a larger deposit, or look for cheaper properties.

-Your credit score is a good indication to the state of your financials.
+Your credit score is a good indication of the state of your finances.

 A good credit score can make it easier for you to get credit.
-A bad score can make it harder to secure a mortgage because it could mean you're bad at making credit repayments.
+A bad score can make it harder to secure a mortgage, because it could indicate you're bad at making credit repayments.

-Right now, interest rates are generally low on savings (and loans) because of the Bank of England base rate, which is currently at 0.75%.
+Right now, interest rates are extremely low on savings (and loans) because of the Bank of England base rate, which is currently just 0.1%.

-So, finding a savings account with a decent interest rate is not easy.
-Some require you have a linked current account with the same bank and additional qualifying criteria like a minimum monthly deposit amount.
+Finding a savings account with a decent interest rate is therefore not easy.
+Some require you to have a linked current account with the same bank and additional qualifying criteria like a minimum monthly deposit amount.

 The higher the interest rate, the bigger return on any of your savings.

 With this in mind, first-time buyers may find a Lifetime ISA (LISA) to be a better home for their cash.
 It's a type of cash ISA that allows you to save up to £4,000 a year – to which the government adds a 25% bonus.
 This money must be used to buy a property and you’ll incur a 25% penalty charge if you withdraw any money during the first year.